AGaliciaMartinez/blog_GSoC/content/post/GSoC_2/index.md

 title: Benchmarking - motivation and tools (1/2)

 # Summary for listings and search engines
-summary: During this post I will introduce the benchmark tools
+summary: During this post I will introduce the benchmark tools that I will be using for the project.

 # Link this post with a project
 projects: []